 Road Through History, A [Retired from Broadcast] (Running time: 32 minutes) — A documentary of the Henrico County Public Works Department, including vintage film circa 1940 as well as modern-day operations.

-Saving Lives: The History of Henrico’s Rescue Squads (Running time: 24 minutes) — Since 1951, Henrico County has offered free emergency rescue services to our residents.
+Saving Lives: The History of Henrico’s Rescue Squads [Retired from Broadcast] (Running time: 24 minutes) — Since 1951, Henrico County has offered free emergency rescue services to our residents.
 What began as a strictly volunteer effort has evolved into a modernized, cohesive paramedic and advanced emergency medical support unit operated by the Division of Fire.
 The mission to save lives has always been the driving factor.

 Southern Man of Mystery: Edgar Allan Poe (Running time: 37 minutes) — This premiere edition of Central Virginia Biographies takes you into the world of “America’s Shakespeare,” Edgar Allan Poe.
 The brilliant but troubled writer is credited with mastering the genre of science fiction, detective fiction, and the horror story, in addition to creating mesmerizing poetry and establishing the format of the short story.
 The legendary author of The Raven, The Tell-Tale Heart and The Fall of the House of Usher grew up in Richmond, and considered himself a Virginian wherever his travels led him.
 Take a poetic journey back in time with HCTV’s Southern Man of Mystery: Edgar Allan Poe.

-State of Mind, A: The History of the Glen Allen Community (Running time: 29 minutes) — Where is Glen Allen?
+State of Mind, A: The History of the Glen Allen Community [Retired from Broadcast] (Running time: 29 minutes) — Where is Glen Allen?
 Where isn’t it?
 Geographically, Glen Allen stretches throughout northwestern Henrico County, and parts of the community extend into Goochland and Hanover counties.
 While Glen Allen might be considered just another bedroom community in the suburbs of Henrico, it’s rich history, rural landscape and colorful lifelong residents define the very foundation of this community.
 Join HCTV as we explore the people, their stories and times gone by in A State of Mind: The History of the Glen Allen Community.